 Corneal Collagen Cross-linking

-Corneal Collagen Cross-linking is a developing treatment for keratoconus and other corneal ectasia which was developed in Europe by Theo Seiler, MD, PhD, at the University of Dresden in 1998. in this procedure ultraviolet (UV) light and riboflavin (vitamin B2) drops are used to strengthen the cornea's structure, to slow or halt the progression of keratoconus, and thereby prevent further deterioration of vision and the need for corneal transplantation.
+Corneal Collagen Cross-linking is a developing treatment for keratoconus and other corneal ectasia which was developed by Theo Seiler, MD, PhD, at the University of Dresden in 1998. in this procedure ultraviolet (UV) light and riboflavin (vitamin B2) drops are used to strengthen the cornea's structure, to slow or halt the progression of keratoconus, and thereby prevent further deterioration of vision and the need for corneal transplantation.

 There are two general types of corneal collagen crosslinking, epi-off and epi-on1. in epi-off method, the corneal epithelium is removed to increase penetration of the riboflavin into the stroma while in epi-on method corneal epithelial layer is left intact.